 What is on demand delivery, and what’s changed?

 On demand delivery is the process of retailers, restaurants, manufacturers, grocery stores, etc. being able to deliver orders quickly and with no advanced notice.
-On demand services have become particularly popular due to the commodification of the on demand delivery app, as well as the expansion of eCommerce due to COVID-19.
+On demand services have become particularly popular due to the popularization of the on demand delivery app, as well as the expansion of eCommerce due to COVID-19.

 “Roughly 75 percent of apparel, hard goods, and specialty retailers intend to build out network capabilities that offer two-day or faster delivery, and 42 percent are aiming for one-day click-to-customer lead times by 2022.”Mckinsey.com

 While restaurants have had to provide customers with on demand services for decades, often in the form of just in time delivery, the phenomenon has expanded and requires delivery services to step up and get prepared.

 Why do on demand delivery and fulfillment services fail?

 The main reason that most on demand delivery operations fail is that brands don’t understand just how complex they are to manage.

 On demand delivery works through connecting all of your resources, systems and processes across the last mile of your supply chain while creating efficient, streamlined flows.
 This is the only way to reliably keep up in the on demand delivery market and fulfill online orders on time.